adamfortuno/Demo.AstraDB.Airline/ReadMe.md

 Welcome to AirStax!

-Our fictional airline, AirStax, developed a passanger self service platform named Check-in, Experience, and Tickets or CHET for short.
+Our fictional airline, AirStax, developed a passenger self service platform named Check-in, Experience, and Tickets or CHET for short.
 CHET is composed of a mobile application and website.
 It stores data in a Cassandra keyspace, which is hosted in Astra DB.
 We're using CHET to demonstrate how developers can use DataStax's database-as-a-service, [Astra DB](https://www.datastax.com/products/datastax-astra), to quickly build scalable and fault tolerant systems.

 ## Project